kevinegan31/ARGOS/README.md

 For users running Windows, please clone to the drive directly to a drive (e.g., 'C:\\' or 'D:\\') rather than a folder within the drive, as some file names may be too long for Windows to handle.
 This issue does not affect macOS and Linux users.

+To access the data, users need to unzip the compressed `Data.zip` file.